Blackberry Smoke: History

-The band had their first chart success with their third album, The Whippoorwill, released in August 2012, reaching Top 40 on Billboard 200.
+The band had their first chart success with their third album, The Whippoorwill, released in August 2012.
+It reached Top 40 on Billboard 200.
 The album was released under the Southern Ground record label.
 On August 26, 2012, they performed at a charity benefit called the Boot Ride with the cast of Sons of Anarchy, partnered with The Boot Campaign at the Happy Ending Bar and Grill in Hollywood, California.

-On November 12, 2014, they appeared among many others – Jamey Johnson, Trace Adkins, Warren Haynes, Peter Frampton, Gregg Allman, etc. – in a show in tribute to Lynyrd Skynyrd at the Fox Theatre in Atlanta.
+On November 12, 2014, they appeared with many others, including Jamey Johnson, Trace Adkins, Warren Haynes, Peter Frampton, Gregg Allman, in a show in tribute to Lynyrd Skynyrd at the Fox Theatre in Atlanta.

-They moved to Rounder Records in 2014, and released Holding All the Roses produced by Brendan O'Brien in early 2015.
+They moved to Rounder Records in 2014, and released Holding All the Roses, produced by Brendan O'Brien, in early 2015.
 The album reached No. 1 on Billboard's Country Albums chart.
 The band spent much of the summer of 2016 on tour with Gov't Mule.

-Blackberry Smoke released their fifth studio album, Like an Arrow, featuring Gregg Allman, on October 14, 2016, via their own record label, 3 Legged Records.
+Blackberry Smoke released their fifth studio album, Like an Arrow, featuring Gregg Allman, on October 14, 2016, on their own record label, 3 Legged Records.
 The album landed at No. 1 on the US Billboard Country and Americana/Folk charts as well as the UK Rock and Independent Albums charts during release week.
 The band released its sixth studio album, Find A Light, on December 19, 2018.

-In 2019, the band released via Earache Records a live album and a film Homecoming: Live in Atlanta, recorded at their annual Brothers And Sisters Holiday Homecoming event at the Tabernacle in Atlanta in November 2018.
+In 2019, the band released via Earache Records a live album and a film, Homecoming: Live in Atlanta, recorded at their annual Brothers And Sisters Holiday Homecoming event at the Tabernacle in Atlanta in November 2018.
 In 2021 the band released its seventh studio album, You Hear Georgia.

 On May 28, 2021, their album You Hear Georgia was released.
 It debuted at No. 1 on the Billboard Americana/Folk Chart.
 It sold over 33k copies the first week, 12,239 copies in pure album sales.
-This was good enough to put it also at No. 1 in album sales in both country and rock, and No. 3 in all of music.
+This was good enough to put it at No. 1 in album sales in both country and rock, and No. 3 in all music.
 The album also racked up another nearly 1 million streams its debut week.
-The album was produced by Dave Cobb and also features appearances by Jamey Johnson and Warren Haynes.
+The album was produced by Dave Cobb and featured appearances by Jamey Johnson and Warren Haynes.

-In March 2024, the band announced drummer Brit Turner had died after a battle with glioblastoma.
+In March 2024, the band announced that their drummer Brit Turner had died after a battle with glioblastoma.
 He was 57, and was diagnosed with the cancer in 2022.

 On April 5, 2024, Preston Holcomb announced via Facebook his last show would be April 27th and he would no longer be touring with the band.